CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ### `list[Self]`
 `list[Self]` it's a mix of [`list[<BaseModel>]`](/learn/user_guide/params_response.html#listbasemodel)
 and [`Self`](/learn/user_guide/params_response.html#self).
-It refers to **sequential** unpacking JSON representation of a response to the constructor of a current `BaseModel` class from which the method was called.
+It refers to **sequential** unpacking JSON representation of the response to the constructor of a current `BaseModel` class from which the method was called.
 But unlike [`Self`](/learn/user_guide/params_response.html#self), it can be used only in class methods.

 You can use [Forward References](/learn/user_guide/params_response.html#forward-reference) as well as for